Skip to main content

 When to choose Stream vs. JSON transport

-Use caseRecommended option
+Use caseRecommended transport

-Persist structured message for later replayjsonTransport
+Store structured message data for later replayjsonTransport